 Rick Stein says “Even more important than the mix is having them freshly roasted and then ground” and of course, he’s right.
 It is a bit of extra effort but a pleasurable experience.
-The end result lasts for months in an airtight container.
+The resulting spice mix lasts for months in an airtight container.

 - Roast the whole spices